FelipeGuimaraes42/tp2-redes/README.md

     quit breaks the connection
-    every other command sent to the servers is answered with the game over message the game over message is game over i j k i is the successfuly hits that defenders Pokémon did j is how many Pokémon reached the Pokédex k is the time that it took
+    every other command sent to the servers is answered with the game over message the game over message is game over i j k i is the successfully hits that defenders Pokémon did j is how many Pokémon reached the Pokédex k is the time that it took